victorhgo/Core-Bank-Infrastructure/README.md

 Total Test time (real) =   0.02 sec
 ```

 The framework is successfully working as expected.
-Now we can design some unit tests.
+Now we can design some unit tests using our C++ code.

 ## References and Tutorials